 (2) allow for data to be exported in a file format prescribed by the secretary of state;

 (3) allow for data to be entered manually or by scanning a Minnesota driver's license or identification card to locate a voter record or populate a voter registration application that would be printed and signed and dated by the voter.
-The printed registration application can be either a printed form, labels printed with voter information to be affixed to a preprinted form, or a combination of both;
+The printed registration application can be a printed form, a label printed with voter information to be affixed to a preprinted form, a combination of a form and label, or an electronic record that the voter signs electronically and is printed following its completion at the polling place;

 (4) allow an election judge to update data that was populated from a scanned driver's license or identification card;